-- It is also take with providing local facilities for entertainment, arts & crafts, public halls for social recreations or athletic pursuits, swimming pools and public toilets.
+It is also tasked with providing local facilities for entertainment, arts & crafts, public halls for social recreations or athletic pursuits, swimming pools and public toilets.

 The Limpsfield Neighbourhood Plan has now been adopted.
 To find out what this is all about, click HERE.